-(b) A is a warehouse-keeper.
-Z going on a journey, entrusts his furniture to A, under a contract that it shall be returned on payment of a stipulated sum for warehouse room.
+- (b) A is a warehouse-keeper Z going on a journey, entrusts his furniture to A, under a contract that it shall be returned on payment of a stipulated sum for warehouse room.
 A dishonestly sells the goods.
-A has committed criminal breach of trust.

-(c) A, residing in Calcutta, is agent for Z, residing at Delhi.
+A has committed criminal breach of trust. - (c) A, residing in Kolkata, is agent for Z, residing at Delhi.
 There is an express or implied contract between A and Z, that all sums remitted by Z to A shall be invested by A, according to Z's direction.
-Z remits a lakh of rupees to A, with directions to A to invest the same in Company's paper.
-A dishonestly disobeys the direction and employs the money in his own business.
-A has committed criminal breach of trust.

-(d) But if A, in the last illustration, not dishonestly but in good faith, believing that it will be more for Z's advantage to hold shares in the Bank of Bengal, disobeys Z's directions, and buys shares in the Bank of Bengal, for Z, instead of buying Company's paper, here, though Z should suffer loss, and should be entitled to bring a civil action against A, on account of that loss, yet A, not having acted dishonestly, has not committed criminal breach of trust.

-(e) A, a revenue-officer, is entrusted with public money and is either directed by law, or bound by a contract, express or implied, with the Government, to pay into a certain treasury all the public money which he holds.
+Z remits one lakh of rupees to A, with directions to A to invest the same in Company's paper.
+A dishonestly disobeys the directions and employs the money in his own business.
+A has committed criminal breach of trust. - (d) But if A, in illustration (c), not dishonestly but in good faith, believing that it will be more for Z's advantage to hold shares in the Bank of Bengal, disobeys Z's directions, and buys shares in the Bank of Bengal, for Z, instead of buying Company's paper, here, though Z should suffer loss, and should be entitled to bring a civil action against A, on account of that loss, yet A, not having acted dishonestly, has not committed criminal breach of trust. - (e) A, a revenue-officer, is entrusted with public money and is either directed by law, or bound by a contract, express or implied, with the Government, to pay into a certain treasury all the public money which he holds.
 A dishonestly appropriates the money.
-A has committed criminal breach of trust.

-(f) A, a carrier, is entrusted by Z with property to be carried by land or by water.
+A has committed criminal breach of trust. - (f) A, a carrier, is entrusted by Z with property to be carried by land or by water.
 A dishonestly misappropriates the property.
-A has committed criminal breach of trust.

-406. Punishment for criminal breach of trust -

-Whoever commits criminal breach of trust shall be punished with imprisonment of either description for a term which may extend to three years, or with fine, or with both.

-Punishment-Imprisonment for 3 years and fine, or both-Cognizable-Nonbailable-Triable by Magistrate of the first class-Compoundable by the owner of the property in respect of which breach of trust has been committed, with the permission of the court.

-407. Criminal breach of trust by carrier, etc.-

-Whoever, being entrusted with property as a carrier, wharfinger or warehousekeeper, commits criminal breach of trust in respect of such property, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.

-Punishment-Imprisonment for 7 years and fine-Cognizable-Non-bailable- Triable by Magistrate of the first class-Compoundable by the owner of the property in respect of which the breach of trust has been committed with the permission of the court.

-408. Criminal breach of trust by clerk or servant -

-Whoever, being a clerk or servant or employed as a clerk or servant, and being in any manner entrusted in such capacity with property, or with any dominion over property, commits criminal breach of trust in respect of that property, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine.

-Punishment-Imprisonment for 7 years and fine-Cognizable-Non-bailable- Triable by Magistrate of the first class-Compounded by the owner of the property in respect of which the breach of trust has been committed with the permission of the court.

-409. Criminal breach of trust by public servant, or by banker, merchant or agent.-

-Whoever, being in any manner entrusted with property, or with any dominion over property in his capacity of a public servant or in the way of his business as a banker, merchant, factor, broker, attorney or agent, commits criminal breach of trust in respect of that property, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.
+A has committed criminal breach of trust. - (2) Whoever commits criminal breach of trust shall be punished with imprisonment of either description for a term which may extend to five years, or with fine, or with both. - (3) Whoever, being entrusted with property as a carrier, wharfinger or warehouse-keeper, commits criminal breach of trust in respect of such property, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine. - (4) Whoever, being a clerk or servant or employed as a clerk or servant, and being in any manner entrusted in such capacity with property, or with any dominion over property, commits criminal breach of trust in respect of that property, shall be punished with imprisonment of either description for a term which may extend to seven years, and shall also be liable to fine. - (5) Whoever, being in any manner entrusted with property, or with any dominion over property in his capacity of a public servant or in the way of his business as a banker, merchant, factor, broker, attorney or agent commits criminal breach of trust in respect of that property, shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to ten years, and shall also be liable to fine.

-Punishment-Imprisonment for life, or imprisonment for 10 years and fine- Cognizable-Non-bailable-Triable by Magistrate of the first class-Noncompoundable.

-Of the Receiving of Stolen Property

-410. Stolen Property -
+Of receiving stolen property